 3. Majority Vote: A 75% majority vote is required for the vote of no confidence to be implemented

 1. Petition: You will need to outline your reasons on why you want to call for a no confidence vote for a student officer.
 You need other students to sign on to your petition of no confidence.
 The minimum number of signatures required will vary by position.
 This is set at 25% of the votes cast in the election for that position.
 See previous election results to determine this.
 For example, the petition threshold for a position which initially had 2,500 votes would be 625 signatures.

 Please note that voter restrictions apply to petition signatories as well.
 For example, students must self identify or be eligible to vote in the position to sign a no-confidence petition.
 For example, only society members could sign a No Confidence petition for the Societies' Officer.

 2. Vote: A no confidence vote will take place once petition signatures are validated.
 A simple majority vote is required, however a minimum number of student votes is required for the vote to be considered valid.
 This is matched at the total number of votes cast for the position.
 For example, if the position's initial election turnout was 2,500 votes, the confidence vote must also have a turnout of 2,500 votes

 Likewise, only students eligible to vote for the position are eligible to vote for no confidence.

 You can ask your elected officer questions throughout the year primarily by:

-2. Attending an open student meeting: Each Zone Meeting and our Annual Members' Meeting will have time on the agenda to question officers.
+2. Attending an open student meeting: Each Zone Meeting will have time on the agenda to question officers.